swetasharma/awesome-istio-learning/Workflow.md

-# DevOps / SRE Challenge
+# DevOps / SRE
-Challenge to understand the world of containers and microservices.
+Understand the world of containers and microservices.

 ## Assumption
 1. Only simple-service app is allowed to talk to postgres database.
 No service from outside can connect to postgres.